 24. MCO Information and Selection.
 The state will contract with an enrollment broker to assist interested applicants with their MCO selection so they can make an informed decision.
 The enrollment broker will provide the applicant with appropriate counseling on the full spectrum of available MCO choices and will address any questions the applicant may have.
-Once an MCO has been selected, the enrollee is required to remain in that MCO for 12 months (coverage term), with limited exceptions specified in paragraph 27.
+Once an MCO has been selected, the enrollee is required to remain in that MCO for 12 months (coverage term), with limited exceptions specified in paragraph 26.

 Individual family members may select different MCOs.
-If no family member receives coverage through ESP and no eligible family member has selected a plan, all eligible family members will be auto-assigned to the same MCO.
-If one of the family members receives coverage through ESP as described in paragraph 25, and no family member has selected a plan, all non-ESP family members will be auto-assigned to the same MCO.
+If no eligible family member has selected a plan, all eligible family members will be auto-assigned to the same MCO.